helpshift/ekaf/README.md

 ### No need for Zookeeper ###
 Does not need a connection to Zookeeper for broker info, etc. This adopts the pattern encouraged from the 0.8 protocol

-### No linked drivers, No NIF's, No Deps.   ###
+### No linked drivers, No NIF's, Minimal Deps.   ###
 Deals with the protcol completely in erlang.
 Pattern matching FTW, see the blogpost that inspired this project ( also see https://coderwall.com/p/1lyfxg ).
+Uses gproc for process registry.

 ### Optimized for using on a cluster ###
 * Works well if embedding into other OTP/rebar style apps ( eg: tested with `kafboy`)